TREF is on a Mission

 TREF is Committed

 Through research, advocacy, community collaboration, fund development, and focusing efforts on research informed interventions and programs, TREF demonstrates stewardship to the San Diego County Regional Trauma System through our commitment to trauma, burn, and injury prevention and to state of the art trauma medicine.
-San Diego’s Regional Trauma system consists of six hospitals and trauma centers and one Regional Burn Center; Palomar Medical Center, Rady Children’s Hospital, Scripps Memorial Hospital- La Jolla, Scripps Mercy Hospital, Sharp Memorial Hospital, and UC San Diego Health and serves the residents and visitors of San Diego County, and advancing the field of Trauma Medicine locally, nationally and internationally.
+San Diego’s Regional Trauma system consists of six trauma centers; Palomar Medical Center, Rady Children’s Hospital San Diego (Regional Pediatric Center), Scripps Memorial Hospital-La Jolla, Scripps Mercy Hospital, Sharp Memorial Hospital, and UC San Diego Health System (Level 1 Trauma Center and Regional Burn Center).
+The trauma system serves the residents and visitors of San Diego County, and advances the field of Trauma Medicine locally, nationally and internationally.

 TREF is Accountable